Arsenal of Defenses

 Through experience, dedication to our clients and an ever expanding knowledge base, the South Florida foreclosure defense attorneys at the Law Offices of Evan M. Rosen, have accumulated a long list of potential defenses that can help people facing foreclosure keep their home, stay in it longer or work out a viable foreclosure alternative such as a loan modification, deed-in-lieu of foreclosure, short sale, or principal reduction.

 If you or someone you know is facing foreclosure, the South Florida foreclosure defense attorneys at the Law Offices of Evan M. Rosen, can help.
 You are welcome to read more below about foreclosure defense.
-However, for a FREE CONSULTATION with one of our experienced foreclosure defense attorneys, call us now at 855-55-ROSEN or fill out our online form.
+However, for a consultation with one of our experienced foreclosure defense attorneys, call us now at 855-55-ROSEN or fill out our online form.

 Here are some of the “defenses” we have in our arsenal for defending foreclosure actions: